Skip to main content

 The Interactive Process in Detail

-The is a formal dialogue between the employer and the employee.
+The interactive process is a formal dialogue between the employer and the employee.
 It should be a collaborative effort to find a solution.
 Here are the steps you can take if your initial request is denied:

 • Re-engage in the dialogue ∞ Schedule a meeting with your HR department or the person who denied your request to discuss it further.
 Come prepared to explain your needs and to brainstorm alternative accommodations.